-Question: Many companies like us get thousands of customer feedback everyday.
+Many companies like us get thousands of customer feedback every day.
 Give me an example showing how you tried to come up with a solution to process them better in a previous job and were you successful with this approach in that company?

-2- Did you work on this solution only by yourself, or did you influence your colleagues to work on it as well?
+2- Did you work on this solution alone, or did you influence your colleagues to work on it as well?
 As the name implies, "Leadership" Principles are looking for that leadership quality in you.

 3- Based on your similar experiences in your previous jobs, analyzing the sources of incoming feedback (or any large amounts of data) and finding creative ways to streamline those complex processes is the first answering approach that comes to mind.
 But remember that any good candidate can do that.
 Here, the interviewer is looking to see if you only worked on that task, or did you also find ways to make more sense of the work you're doing although it is not required to do so (e.g., devising a way to make the data more meaningful or applying your solution to other parts of the business).

 This question is relevant for all types of managerial roles.
-For example a product/program manager can give an example about feedback they received for a newly launched product, and a Vendor Manager/ 3P Account Manager can give an example around large amount of b2b accounts' feedback they received.
+For example, a product/program manager can give an example of the feedback they received for a newly launched product, and a Vendor Manager/ 3P Account Manager can give an example of a large amount of b2b accounts' feedback they received.

 With this approach, we were able to generate "tag clouds" that showed which keywords were used the most, providing us valuable insights to prioritize projects accordingly.
-From a customer perspective, we also published these tag clouds in our Support Center page, where they were able to see what we are prioritizing & working in a transparent manner.
-I also helped my company to adopt this system to share internal feedback for our processes, so that the team could share their requests/feedback with the management/ tech-team in a quick, transparent and easy way.
+From a customer perspective, we also published these tag clouds on our Support Center page, where they were able to see what we are prioritizing & working in a transparent manner.
+I also helped my company to adopt this system to share internal feedback for our processes, so that the team could share their requests/feedback with the management/tech team in a quick, transparent and easy way.

 As a result of this project, we were able to identify the two biggest pain points of customers that we were not aware of, and after quickly implementing them, the positive feedback rating of the company went up from 3.8 (out of 5) to 4.4 in 1 quarter and customer complaint / all feedbacks ratio dropped 2500bps, which was a significant achievement.

-Keywords: Amazon interview questions, Amazon manager interview questions, amazon manager interview, amazon tam, amazon leadership principles questions, amazon behavioral questions and answers from Amazon employees.
+Keywords: Amazon interview questions and answers guide, Amazon manager interview questions, Amazon manager interview, Amazon tam, Amazon Leadership Principles questions, Amazon behavioral questions and answers from Amazon employees.